 The 109-year-old Mt.
-Pisgah Missionary Baptist Church complex in Grand Boulevard would be designated an official Chicago landmark under a Commission on Chicago Landmarks recommendation submitted to City Council today.
+Pisgah Missionary Baptist Church complex in Grand Boulevard was designated an official Chicago landmark by City Council today.

-Sinai Temple was also well-known as a social and educational center, with programming that included lectures by Jane Addams, Harold L. Ickes, Louis Brandeis, Clarence Darrow and Eleanor Roosevelt.
-It was later the headquarters for civil rights groups such as the Southern Christian Leadership Conference, Operation Breadbasket and Operation PUSH.
+Sinai Temple was well-known as a social and educational center, with programming that included lectures by Jane Addams, Harold L. Ickes, Louis Brandeis, Clarence Darrow, and Eleanor Roosevelt.
+It was later the headquarters for civil rights groups such as the Southern Christian Leadership Conference, Operation Breadbasket, and Operation PUSH.
 The church was the site where Dr. Martin Luther King Jr. gave his sermon “Why Jesus Called A Man A Fool” in 1967, during the height of the Civil Rights Movement.